tmolitor002/tax-brackets/Federal/README.md

   * **`updated_y_m_d`:** The last time the record was reviewed for accuracy.
   * **`null`:** An empty field to denote that last field in the file.
 All fields before `null` may have usefull information, and additinal fields may be added in the future.

+2. **python:** Program to calculate a very rough estimated tax liability based on year, filing status, and taxable income.
+ * **`tax_brackets.py`:** Main program.
+Contains interactions and calls to other python files within this folder.
+ * **`github_tax_brackets.py`:** Method used to import `IncomeTaxBrackets.csv` into the other software.
+ * **`tax_status.py`:** Method used to validate and standardized filing status.
+ * **`tax_year.py`:** Method used to validate tax year.
+When combined with `tax_status.py`, will minimize the tax brackets returned.

-2. **Tax Brackets.yxmc:** An Alteryx Macro that will pull `IncomeTaxBrackets.csv` from Github and perform minor data transformation to prepare the output for use.
+~~2. **Tax Brackets.yxmc:** An Alteryx Macro that will pull `IncomeTaxBrackets.csv` from Github and perform minor data transformation to prepare the output for use.~~

-3. **FederalIncome Tax Brackets Example.yxzp:** A packaged Alteryx file with three examples on how the macro can be utilized.
-Further insturction is also included.
+~~3. **FederalIncome Tax Brackets Example.yxzp:** A packaged Alteryx file with three examples on how the macro can be utilized.
+Further insturction is also included.~~

+## To reiterate the license, THERE IS NO GUARANTEE OF ACCURACY.
+THIS SOFTWARE SHALL NOT BE CONSIDERED TAX ADVICE.
+CONSULT WITH A CERTIFIED PUBLIC ACCOUNTANT OR TAX PROFESSIONAL.